ElysiaChan1111/ElysiaChan1111/README.md

     RebuildIncarnation();
     return 0;
 }
-/* Such code is writen by miHoYo and HoYoVerse on its goods, I just copied it here. */
+/* Such code is writen by miHoYo/HoYoVerse on its goods, I just copied it here. */
 ```````

 <text>